AmulyaSindhu28/Currency-Converter/README.md

 currency-converter/
 ├── index.html
 ├── styles.css
+├── codes.js
 ├── script.js
 └── README.md

 * `index.html`: The main HTML file containing the application's structure.
 * `styles.css`: The CSS file for styling the application.
+* `codes.js`: Holds the currency codes for the dropdown menus.
 * `script.js`: The JavaScript file containing the application's logic and API interactions.
 * `README.md`: The file you are currently reading.